-This optimal formula is valid by consensus and in all schools.
+This optimal formula is valid in all legal schools.

 - Be made at night: This means the intention for an obligatory fast must be made at night, anytime between Maghrib and Fajr.
 It is valid to make the intention just after Maghrib has come in, and before one has actually broken the current days fast (for example, at the adhan of Maghrib and before eating your first date).